 - Is board service a right or a privilege?

-- Should we keep discretionary grants for board members?
+- Should we continue discretionary grantmaking for board members?

-The work group was aware that family members would raise concerns about proposed changes to our governance structure.
-The foundation has played a significant role in bringing the entire family together to encourage the respect, love, and service to the community instilled by the founders.
+The working group knew that family members would raise concerns about proposed changes to our governance structure.
+The foundation plays a big role in bringing the entire family together.
+It encourages respect, love and service to the community, all values instilled by our founders.
 The board has always felt strongly about passing those values on to the next generation.

-In developing the proposal, we tried to anticipate concerns and, at the same time, emphasize both our fiduciary and philanthropic duties to the community.
-For example, we were aware that, without participation on the board, some family members would lose interest in the foundation’s activities.
-Yet, given the size of the board, paying too much money to bring the family together did not seem appropriate.
+We tried to anticipate issues, while emphasizing both our fiduciary and philanthropic duties to the community during the proposal development.
+For example, we knew some family members would lose interest in the foundation’s activities without participating on the board.
+However, given the size of the board, it didn’t seem appropriate to pay too much to bring the family together.

-The work group proposed reducing the maximum board size from 25 to 11, with two of those seats reserved for incoming next generation members.
-This would necessitate two-year term limits renewable once, with a one-term hiatus before returning to the board.
+The working group proposed reducing the maximum board size from 25 to 11, with two seats reserved for incoming members from the next generation.
+This necessitated two-year term limits, renewable once with a one-term hiatus before returning to the board.

-Over the next year we worked on finalizing and implementing the following:
+Over the next year, we finalized and implemented:

 - An 18-month next gen training program with a focused curriculum

-- A family engagement “menu” with ideas for family to be connected to the foundation when not on the board
+- A family engagement menu for family to remain connected to the foundation when they’re not on the board

-Make sure that the succession planning process is respectful, civil and inclusive—even if it means decisions take longer to make.
-Modeling that for the next generation is very important, and the resulting buy-in by all family members is critical to the long-term success and legitimacy of future board actions.
+Make sure the succession planning process is respectful, civil and inclusive, even if that means decisions take longer to make.
+It’s important to model good behavior for the next generation, and having buy-in by all family members is vital to the long-term success and legitimacy of future board actions.

-If the process doesn’t go as planned, as our recommendation did not, find the areas of breakthrough and keep moving those forward.
-It takes time, but eventually you will end in the right place.
+If the process doesn’t go as planned, as our initial recommendation did not, find the breakthroughs and keep moving those forward.
+It takes time, but eventually your board will end up in the right place.

 Ready to plan for and embrace foundation transitions?